devsoap/ds-gradle-vaadin/README.md

 # Sponsors

 Support this project by becoming a sponsor.
 Your logo will show up here with a link to your website.
+To become a sponsor send a mail to sponsor@devsoap.com.

 [<img src="https://vaadin.com/images/trademark/PNG/VaadinLogo_RGB_500x155.png" width=200 />](https://vaadin.com)